kennygarreau/tintin/README.md

 6. Tank prompts for major spells: Sanctuary, Blink, Stoneskin - should probably add more? (the default in-game prompts are a bit too simple for me)
 7. Custom prompt for mages with a Mirror Image counter
 8. Scroll and Potion cooldown timers (staves might not be possible)
+9. Component counters (currently implemented for portal)
-9. Auto-remem
+10. Auto-remem
-10. Eqlist integration
+11. Eqlist integration

 ## Files